105.9 Academy FM Folkestone - Public File

 105.9 Academy FM – Folkestone will support, attend and broadcasts from local events whenever possible, and promote them in its ‘What’s On’ guide feature which is on-air throughout the day, seven days a week.

-Events we will be regularly involved with include:
+Events we are regularly involved with include:

 Skabour Music Festival